Kruptein/planarally-docs/docs/dm/light-shadows.md

 ## Minimal/Maximal Vision
 These can be set in the [campaign settings](/docs/dm/settings/).
-These settings behave like auras, but only *limit* the vision of all tokens.
+These settings behave a lot like auras, but only *limiting* the vision of all tokens, instead of shedding light on the map.

 :::warning
 This only affects canvas that is filled with fog-of war.